timskovjacobsen/conctools/docs/introduction.rst

 Benchmarks
 ************
-As part of the transparency described above, this documentation includes benchmarking of the results that the algorithms in this package provide.
+As part of the transparency described above, this documentation includes benchmarking of the results that the algorithms in this package provides.
 This means that a large extent of the outputs are compared with results gathered from well-known textbooks written by scientists in the field.